awsdocs/aws-secrets-manager-docs/doc_source/data-protection.md

 ## Encryption at rest<a name="encryption-at-rest"></a>

 Secrets Manager uses encryption via AWS Key Management Service \(AWS KMS\) to protect the confidentiality of data at rest\.
 AWS KMS provides a key storage and encryption service used by many AWS services\.
-Secrets Manager associates every secret with a KMS key\.
-The associated KMS key can either be the Secrets Manager AWS managed key for the account, or you can create your own customer managed key in AWS KMS\.
+Every secret in Secrets Manager is encrypted with a unique data key\.
+Each data key is protected by a KMS key\.
+You can choose to use default encryption with the Secrets Manager AWS managed key for the account, or you can create your own customer managed key in AWS KMS\.
+Using a customer managed key gives you more granular authorization controls over your KMS key activities\.
 For more information, see [Secret encryption and decryption in AWS Secrets Manager](security-encryption.md)\.

 ## Encryption in transit<a name="encryption-in-transit"></a>